-In September 2010, we acquired Virtek Communication, a Norwegian firm that developed CommBox, a ship-to-shore network management product that comprises shipboard hardware, a KVH-hosted or privately owned shore-based hub, and a suite of software applications.
+We also offer CommBox, a ship-to-shore network management product that comprises shipboard hardware, a KVH-hosted or privately owned shore-based hub, and a suite of software applications.
 CommBox offers a range of tools designed to increase communication efficiency, reduce costs, and manage network operations.
 Key functions include web and data compression and optimization to increase network capacity; remote PC management for customer IT departments; integrated e-mail, firewalls, and security; least-cost routing; and bandwidth management on multiple communication carriers.
-CommBox is offered as an option for all TracPhone V-IP Series products (TracPhone VSAT products) through software accompanying the integrated Commbox modem.
-We also offer Commbox for our Inmarsat-compatible TracPhone and Iridium OpenPort systems as well as other systems and services.
-CommBox sales include both the shipboard hardware and optional private shore-based hub, subscriptions to the selected software applications, and monthly system maintenance fees.
+Since September 2013, we have offered the CommBox functionality as an option for all TracPhone V-IP Series products through software accompanying the integrated Commbox modem.
+We receive subscription fees related to the selected software applications and monthly system maintenance fees.
+Because we offer this integrated solution, we no longer generate meaningful revenue from sales of standalone CommBox hardware.

-We offer Iridium OpenPort hardware and service to be used in conjunction with our mini-VSAT service.
+We also offer Iridium OpenPort hardware and service to be used in conjunction with our mini-VSAT service.
 Iridium OpenPort service provides data rates up to 128Kbps and covers the entire world, including the polar regions.
-We offer the Iridium hardware and service along with our own mini-VSAT solution and our CommBox, which will switch over to the Iridium service if the mini-VSAT service is not available.
+We offer the Iridium hardware and service along with our own mini-VSAT solution with the integrated CommBox functionality, which will switch over to the Iridium service if the mini-VSAT service is not available.
 Our customers might choose to add the Iridium service to expand the geographic coverage of the system or as a backup service.

 In addition to our TracPhone VSAT products and mini-VSAT Broadband service, we also offer a family of Inmarsat-compatible TracPhone products that provide in-motion access to global satellite communications.
 These products rely on services offered by Inmarsat, a satellite service provider that supports links for phone, fax, and data communications as fast as 432 Kbps.
 The TracPhone FB150, FB250, and FB500 antennas use the Inmarsat FleetBroadband service to offer voice as well as high-speed Internet service.
-The TracPhone FB150, FB250, and FB500 are manufactured by Thrane & Thrane A/S of Denmark (acquired by Cobham) and distributed on an OEM basis by us in North America under our TracPhone brand and distributed in other markets on a non-exclusive basis.
+The TracPhone FB150, FB250, FB500 and FleetOne products are manufactured by Thrane & Thrane A/S of Denmark (acquired by Cobham) and distributed on an OEM basis by us in North America under our TracPhone brand and distributed in other markets on a non-exclusive basis.